 Picture: Everything you can possibly imagine is beachside at Beaches Negril — from lazy rivers to lively pools, from restaurants to swim-up bars.

 With a population of about 2.9 million people, Jamaica has long established its presence on the world map being recognized for everything from athletics, music, and its aromatic Blue Mountain Coffee.
-With three major cities and 14 parishes, Jamaica attracts tons of tourists annually to hotspots like Montego Bay, Ocho Rios and Negril.
+With three major cities and 14 parishes, tons of tourists travel to Jamaica annually and visit its hotspots like Montego Bay, Ocho Rios and Negril.

-By the end of this article, you will know just when to go to get exactly the sort of vacation experience you’re looking for.
+By the end of this article, you will know just when to visit to get exactly the sort of vacation experience you’re looking for.

 Not sure which place to stay?
 Find the best areas to stay in Jamaica in our handy guide!